andrewbutterfield/CS4098-2017/Q-and-A.md

 ## Q:

+As regards the last two features i.e. running FB-Infer on PEOS.
+If for example we decided not to use PEOS and to use your generated PML Parsers, could we still be assigned the last 2 features to complete?

+### A:

+Yes --- those features are about improving PEOS in a specific way.
+You can contribute even if you don't use it.
+Just keep in mind, when estimating, that there may be an additional cost to you to do this if is not part of your regular build.

+## Q:

 Could we get clarification on what the Error and Warning highlighting would entail?

 Is it just highlighting the most important errors?
 Or is it highlighting the conflicts in a pathway?

 ### A:

+The precise answer depends on how you are handling and displaying the PML.
+Basically once a PML file is loaded, some way needs to be devloped to bring any errors and warnings to the attention of the user.
+What is not wanted is forcing the read to work through a list of log message, most of the harmless, in order to find the warnings and errors.

+Whether these are automatically shown in full, or simply given a one-line alert to their presence and then require the user to request the details, is a matter of user-interface design.

 ## Q: